Curious calls by Sean Payton, Jon Gruden highlight Week 16

 “But late in the game, I was mindful of it,” Payton said of the half-dozen TD mark.

 Payton wasn’t talking about Nevers’ record six TD runs.
-He was talking about Bears great Gale Sayers scoring six times (four rushing touchdowns, one TD catch, one punt return) against the 49ers on Dec.
+He was talking about Bears great Gayle Sayers scoring six times (four rushing touchdowns, two TD catches) against the 49ers on Dec.
 12, 1965, at Wrigley Field.

 “A lot of these players — I’d say most of these players — have no idea how good Gale Sayers was,” said Payton.
 “And growing up in Chicago, certainly you were familiar with his ability.
 And I was happy.
 Listen, it was a big deal.”